Frequently Asked Questions

 -

-While it’s true that cremains burials use less land than a full-body burial, cremains do not enrich the land like a full body.
+In addition, cremains do not enrich the land like a full body.
 The process of cremation burns away virtually all the organic matter in a body, leaving highly alkaline and very salty bone fragments that offer little nutrition to vegetation.

 Full body burials, on the other hand, enrich the earth with nutrients that perpetuate the cycle of life.